Tensor network simulations for nonorientable surfaces: Method

 In statistical mechanics, the probability of a specific configuration is captured by its Boltzmann weight.
 The aggregate of these weights across all possible configurations yields the partition function, a cornerstone for calculating various physical properties.
 Within the framework of tensor network representations, this comprehensive summation process is facilitated by tensor contractions.
 Contracting tensors effectively sums over the indices being contracted, which correspond to the degrees of freedom in the system, such as a spin in lattice models.

 Let $T^{(0)}=T$ be an initial tensor of HOTRG which represents the local Boltzmann weights of the partition function.
-The torus partition function is obtained by contracting all the tensors in the system with bonds connecting the nearest neighboring sites:
+The torus partition function is obtained by contracting all the tensors in the system with bonds connecting the nearest-neighboring sites: